Municipal Court Clerk

 What Type of Payments Do You Accept for Citations?

-Payment can be made in the form of cash, money order, or a cashier’s check issued by your bank.
+Payment can be made by major credit card, cash, money order, or a cashier’s check issued by your bank.
 We do not accept personal checks for a citation payment.
-We do not have the ability at this time to process debit or online payments.

 How Can I Pay?

 There are several methods to pay your citation fine before the day of court.
 You may…

 - Sign the back of your citation, include payment, and mail it to 110 W. Clark Street Oxford, GA 30054.

 - Sign the back of your citation, include payment, and leave it in the overnight drop-box located in the main entrance driveway.

 - Appear in person at City Hall with payment.

 I Want to Pay My Citation Fine Rather Than Appear in Court; What Is the Time Frame for Payment?